 Pre-arrival is the perfect time to familiarize yourself with the Federal sales tax: Goods and Sales Tax (GST) and Provincial sales taxes such as Provincial Sales Tax (PST), Retail Sales Tax (RST), Quebec Sales Tax (QST), and Harmonized Sales Tax (HST).
 Read our article, Newcomer’s guide to starting your own business in Canada, for a detailed overview of these taxes.

-Learn more about Canadian sales taxes, rules and exemptions associated with them, and the process to register, file, and pay taxes in the Small Business Guide to Canadian Sales Tax Rates.
+To learn more about Canadian sales taxes, rules and exemptions associated with them, and the process to register, file, and pay taxes, download this free tax guide for small businesses.